Turing Video-based Cognitive Tests to Handle Entangled Concepts: Identifying entanglement in physics and cognition

 \section{Identifying entanglement in physics and cognition}

-We present in this section the typical way in which entanglement is empirically detected in physical and cognitive domains.
+We present in this section the typical way in which entanglement is theoretically understood and empirically detected in physical and cognitive, i.e. conceptual and linguistic, domains.

-In physics, entanglement is a statistical property of a composite entity, which can be identified by means of the empirical violation of Bell's inequalities \cite{bell1964,chsh1969,brunner2014}.
-One of Bell's inequalities that is more suited for empirical control is the CHSH inequality \cite{chsh1969}.
-The violation of Bell's inequalities is generally interpreted by saying that, due to entanglement, micro-physical entities exhibit genuinely non-classical aspects, as `nonseparability' and `contextuality', where the latter also occurs when the component entities are far apart in space, an aspect known as `nonlocality'.
-In addition, entanglement produces statistical correlations between the component entities that cannot be reproduced by any classical model of probability satisfying the axioms of Kolmogorov \cite{accardifedullo1982,pitowsky1989}.
-Because of its deep physical implications, entanglement has been considered as the distinctive trait of quantum theory since its early days \cite{schrodinger1935}.
+In Section 1, we have introduced entanglement as a statistical property of a composite entity, which can be identified by means of the empirical violation of Bell's inequalities \citep{bell1964,brunner2014,chsh1969}.
+We have also seen that an inequality that is particularly suited for empirical control is the CHSH inequality \citep{chsh1969}.
+We remind that the violation of Bell's inequalities is typically interpreted by saying that, due to entanglement, micro-physical entities exhibit genuinely non-classical aspects, as non-separability, contextuality and non-locality.
+We add that the statistical correlations produced in the presence of entanglement cannot be reproduced by any classical model of probability satisfying the axioms of Kolmogorov \citep{accardifedullo1982,pitowsky1989}.
+Because of its deep physical implications, entanglement has been considered as the distinctive trait of quantum theory since its early days \citep{schrodinger1935}.